JenGelfling/regex-gist/Develop/regex-gist.md

 # Regex gist

-In this gist, I will explain the different components of a specific regular expression that validates an input as an email address.
+In this gist, I will explain the different components of a specific regular expression (regex) that validates an input as an email address.
 This will help a user understand how the regex works by breaking down the different components involved.

 ## Summary

-This regex matches an email:
+The following is the regex I will break down to show how it works:
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+This regex matches an email.
+It does so by making sure an input matches a specific format.
+The format is some number of lowercase letters, numbers, underscores, periods, or hyphens, followed by an @ symbol, followed by some number of numbers, letters, periods or hyphens, followed by a period, followed by 2 to 6 lowercase letters or periods.

 ## Table of Contents